Hutton Country Park

 Ponds and wetlands - There are four ponds in the park; three in the grassland fields and one in the woodland.
 The main pond is near the Wash Road entrance and is found by following the right hand fork of the path at the main entrance.
 The ponds are extremely valuable for conservation reasons and often support rare species, especially the wetland pond, which has developed a specialist ecosystem.
 The boardwalk to the east of the pond allows easy access over the wetland, which is important for birds and insects.
 Kingfishers are regularly seen on the banks of the River Wid.

 Paths and access - There are paths running throughout the site, one of which is a public right of way, which runs from Wash Road to Goodwood Avenue.
 Surfaces on paths are generally fairly flat and hard subject to weather conditions.
 There are also surfaced paths near the Wash Road entrance which is suitable for pushchairs and wheelchairs, and a boardwalk is in place over the wetland.
 Benches are in place at regular intervals.
+The is a car park at the site which has open access 24/7.

 If you visit the park you may see some of the following: